Research Proves Ginger has 18 Medicinal Benefits

 Forty IBS patients were given either a placebo or Ginger along with Mentha longifolia (Horse mint) and Cyperus rotundus (Java grass or nut grass).
 After eight weeks, those in the IBS group reported significant improvement in IBS symptoms.

-Researchers from Iran’s Tabriz University of Medical Sciences studied 64 patients with type 2 diabetes.
+Medical researchers tested 64 patients with type 2 diabetes.
 For two months they gave them either two grams per day of powdered ginger or a placebo.
 The ginger group had significantly lower insulin levels, and improvements in insulin sensitivity.
 The ginger group also had lower LDL-c levels and triglyceride levels compared with the placebo group.

 Columbia University researchers found that overweight men given ginger with breakfast burned more calories (thermogenesis), reduced hunger and had a greater sense of fullness.

 Researchers from the Kansas Headache Care Center tested a combination of ginger and feverfew with 60 patients.
 The patients were treated with a placebo or the combination during a total of 221 migraine attacks.
 The patients were given the ginger/feverfew combination sublingually.

 On average, 63% of those given the combination were pain-free in two hours, compared with 32% of those given conventional drug medication and 16% of those given the placebo.